rootwizzy/totem-docs/public/documents/1.0.0/03_Guides/05_Rails/01_Running Test Suite.md

 - If the hook accepts two args, it will receive the route and the options for the route (the options include the params).
 - The dictionary, database and params can be changed by any hook.

->> IMPORTANT: When a hook is called, only the values to that point-in-time have been established.
+> **IMPORTANT**: When a hook is called, only the values to that point-in-time have been established.

->> IMPORTANT: If the 'controller_helper_namespace' option is blank, no hooks will be called.
+> **IMPORTANT**: If the 'controller_helper_namespace' option is blank, no hooks will be called.

->> IMPORTANT: The hook class must have been required to be constantized.
+> **IMPORTANT**: The hook class must have been required to be constantized.
 One location that will be required is in the helpers e.g. helpers/ability/controllers.

 Examples (for thinkspace-common):